Updated

 Related: Stretch your food budget with these 40 amazing ways to eat root to stem!

-Dried fruit of all sorts is delicious and a great way to transform so-so fruit into delectable treats.
+Dried fruit of all sorts is delicious and a great way to transform so-so fruit into delectable but healthy treats.
 I’m pretty fussy about the texture of fruit I’ll eat fresh, so if the apples aren’t crisp enough, or the melon is a little mushy, onto the dehydrator it goes.
 Here’s how to dehydrate apples.

 Dried strawberries are wonderful, too, but we never have enough and use the few that don’t make the cut for fresh eating for frozen smoothies.
 Dehydrating fruit is a great way to avoid wasting food and saves you money on treats.